 Uses permitted in the Town of Taghkanic are subject to the Zoning Law.
 The general use regulations for each Zoning District are set forth in the “District Schedule of Use Regulations” found in Section 40-B. Please note that Section 60-E sets forth and defines a separate broad category of Home-Based Businesses.
 Any use not listed as permitted or subject to issuance of a Special Use Permit within the District Schedule of Use Regulations is prohibited in the Town of Taghkanic.

 [RF: again states any use not listed is prohibited, but should refer back “as provided in 10-D(2).”]

+[230228 Minutes: revise as follows: “Any use not specifically listed as permitted is subject to review by the Planning Board.
+This will allow for new uses or uses not listed but which might be appropriate for a rural town to be considered.”]

 Symbols used in the District Schedule of Use Regulations shall have the following meaning: